maubuz/2W6-Notes/docs/wk6/Test1_Practice.md

 ### Selectors

-Q.22) Given the html structure below, how would you select all the children of the "features" section? (select all that apply)
+Q.22) Given the html structure below, how would you select all the children of the "featured" section? (select all that apply)

 ```html
    <main>